 In late 1992, SWCAA adopted a program to permanently eliminate outdoor burning within the southern Clark County carbon monoxide non-attainment area by the end of 1994.
 Three phases of curtailment were established based on availability of alternate methods of disposal.
 The burning in the last phase came to a conclusion on November 6, 1994.
-Beginning on January 1, 2001 the Washington Clean Air Act required that the ban on outdoor burning be expanded to include all urban growth areas with a population of greater than 5,000 and within city limits with a population of greater than 10,000 residents.
-These new areas where outdoor burning was banned include the Battle Ground and Centralia/Chehalis urban growth areas and within the city limits of Longview/Kelso.
+Effective January 1, 2001 the Washington Clean Air Act expanded the ban on outdoor burning to include all urban growth areas with a population of greater than 5,000 and within city limits with a population of greater than 10,000 residents.
+These new areas where outdoor burning was banned included the Battle Ground and Centralia/Chehalis urban growth areas and within the city limits of Longview/Kelso.
 In compliance with the Washington Clean Air Act's reasonable alternative criteria, a policy was adopted to ban outdoor burning in areas where alternatives to burning are reasonably available and the population density is greater than 1,000 residents per square mile.
 This policy resulted in the expansion of the Longview/Kelso no burn boundary into areas north of the Longview/Kelso city limits.
 In all other areas of SWCAA's jurisdiction citizens may burn, but they must obtain approval and/or permits and can only burn natural vegetation.
+On January 1, 2007 urban growth areas for incorporated cities with populations less than 5,000 also became permanent no burn areas; within SWCAA's jurisdiction, this creates new No Burn Areas in the urban growth areas of Ridgefield, La Center, Yacolt, Woodland, Castle Rock, Vader, Toledo, Winlock, Pe Ell, Napavine, Mossyrock and Morton.

 Outdoor burning is the leading cause of public nuisance complaints received by the Agency.
 SWCAA receives and investigates hundreds of complaints each year, as is shown in the graph on page 15.
-Of the 500 complaints received by SWCAA in calendar year 2005, 268 of these were the result of outdoor burning activities.
+Of the 496 complaints received by SWCAA in calendar year 2006, 271 of these were the result of outdoor burning activities.
 Most of these complaints fall into one of three categories: 1) smoke nuisance, 2) burning by sources that are not legally permitted to burn, or 3) the burning of prohibited materials.
 These complaints are investigated and if a violation is noted, a Field Notice of Correction/Violation is issued.